piieboi/AleksHaxx/README.md

 4. Type the answer in.

 ## 📋 Reasons for making
-1. Schools shouldn't pay these insane prices for awful software ~$29k for 800 students.
+1. Schools shouldn't pay these insane prices for awful software ~$29k for 800 students PER YEAR.
 2. School Districts should not assign this as assessment grades, ON TOP OF HOMEWORK.
 3. Teachers who lack the nessecasry skills to teach should not rely on this software.
 4. Teachers should focus on helping students, not giving mundane tasks.